Oh man, I hate packing.

 - Bag some stuff in it and tie it on the end of a stick so you look like an actual hobo.

-No link here; go find your own shawl in your adventure.
+Go and find your own shawl in your adventure.
 A shawl chooses you.
 One day, after many countries and many travels, you will gift your shawl to your aspiring dirtbag kid.

 This is the circle of life.